 - Depending on the surgery you received, you may have other concerns, such as changes to your diet, ability to be physically active, body image, and sexual and reproductive health.

 Cancer surgery, like all cancer treatments, has its benefits, risks, and side effects.
 The types and intensity of side effects vary from person to person based on the type and location of the cancer, the type of surgery, and the person's overall health.
 If you and your doctor decide that surgery will be a part of your cancer treatment, you will be given information about all aspects of your surgical treatment before you consent to surgery, including the side effects you may experience.

 With recent advances in surgical techniques, such as minimally invasive surgery, the side effects of surgery are often milder than they were in the past, and patients may recover faster.
 In addition, doctors have made major strides in recent years in reducing pain and other physical side effects from all types of surgery.
 Relieving side effects, also called symptom management, palliative care, or supportive care, is an important part of cancer care and treatment.
 Talk with your health care team about any side effects from surgery you may experience, including any new side effects or a change in side effects.

 Common side effects of cancer surgery

-Common side effects of cancer surgery may include the following:
+Side effects of cancer surgery may include the following:

-Loss of appetite.
-Poor appetite after surgery is very common, especially when general anesthesia was used.
-This generally lasts for two to four weeks after surgery and may be associated with a temporary weight loss.
+Appetite loss.
+Poor appetite after surgery is very common, especially when general anesthesia was used, and it may be associated with temporary weight loss.
 Most patients regain their appetite and return to their normal weight as the effects of the surgery wear off.